 Tip: Of course, pitching executives is sometimes the best path forward, but don’t rely solely on going to the top.
 Much of your marketing work and sales outreach can (and often should) be focused on targeting across a range of levels within the organization.
 If you are targeting the top, make sure your message and content is business-focused and credible.

-Companies are now spending 8% of their tech budget on cybersecurity, on average, compared to 5% in 2019, but that doesn’t automatically increase vendor revenue.
+Security budgets grew by 8% in 2024, up from about 6% in 2023, but that doesn’t automatically increase vendor revenue.
 Despite big spending increases—and even bigger ones on the horizon—cybersecurity buyers are selective, have many options, and get exposed to countless cybersecurity marketing messages.
 Competition for their business is fierce.

 This combination of factors means it is imperative to understand the various personas involved in both purchasing and using your solution—and then plan the right marketing activities to support them.
 For example, as part of our cybersecurity marketing practice, we worked with a client who sold security tools to developers and designed a go-to-market that was heavily “bottom-up” versus a “top-down” approach as is typical in many non-cybersecurity markets.
 In this bottom-up approach, we focused our marketing efforts directly on the developers who were responsible for writing more secure software, skipping the middle-management layer altogether—or at least building the organizational groundswell first with users before moving up.
 Some examples of tactics we included were targeting very technical keywords, creating technical content, engaging on GitHub and Stack Overflow, and going to developer Meetups, among others.